TJURLLAB-EAI/MFE-ETP/README.md

     </a>
 </p>

-This repo contains code for our NeurIPS Datasets and Benchmarks 2024 paper:
+This repo contains benchmark data and code for our NeurIPS Datasets and Benchmarks 2024 paper:

 [MFE-ETP: A Comprehensive Evaluation Benchmark for Multi-modal Foundation Models on Embodied Task Planning](https://)